Extrajudicial killings and forced disappearances in the Philippines: Desaparecidos

-A forced disappearance (desaparecidos), on the other hand, as form of extrajudicial punishment is perpetrated by government officers, when any of its public officers abducts an individual, to vanish from public view, resulting to murder or plain sequestration.
+A forced disappearance (desaparecidos), on the other hand, as a form of extrajudicial punishment, is perpetrated by government officers when any of its public officers abduct an individual to vanish from public view, resulting in murder or plain sequestration.
 The victim is first kidnapped, then illegally detained in concentration camps, often tortured, and finally executed and the corpse hidden.
 International human rights groups have described the Philippines as a hotspot for enforced disappearances.
-According to Karapatan, there have been 1,900 cases of enforced disappearances in the Philippines since the dictatorship of Ferdinand Marcos Sr.
+According to Karapatan, there have been 1,900 cases of enforced disappearances in the Philippines since the dictatorship of Ferdinand Marcos.

-In Spanish and Portuguese, "disappeared people" are called desaparecidos, a term which specifically refers to the mostly South American victims of state terrorism during the 1970s and the 1980s, in particular concerning Operation Condor.
-In the International Convention for the Protection of All Persons from Enforced Disappearance, "Enforced disappearance" is defined in Article 2 of the United Nations Convention Against Torture as "the arrest, detention, abduction or any other form of deprivation of liberty by agents of the State or by persons or groups of persons acting with the authorization, support or acquiescence of the State, followed by a refusal to acknowledge the deprivation of liberty or by concealment of the fate or whereabouts of the disappeared person, which place such a person outside the protection of the law."
+In Spanish and Portuguese, "disappeared people" are called "desaparecidos", a term that specifically refers to the mostly South American victims of state terrorism during the 1970s and the 1980s, in particular concerning Operation Condor.
+In the International Convention for the Protection of All Persons from Enforced Disappearance, "enforced disappearance" is defined in Article 2 of the United Nations Convention Against Torture as "the arrest, detention, abduction, or any other form of deprivation of liberty by agents of the State or by persons or groups of persons acting with the authorization, support, or acquiescence of the State, followed by a refusal to acknowledge the deprivation of liberty or by concealment of the fate or whereabouts of the disappeared person, which place such a person outside the protection of the law."

-Even if Philippine Republic Act No. 7438 provides for the rights of persons arrested, detained, it does not punish acts of enforced disappearances.
-Thus, on August 27, Bayan Muna (People First), Gabriela Women's Party (GWP), and Anakpawis (Toiling Masses) filed House Bill 223, later promulgated as Republic Act No. 10353 – "An act defining and penalizing the crime of enforced or involuntary disappearance."
-In June 2007, Sen. Jinggoy Estrada filed Senate Bill No. 2405 – "An Act Penalizing the Commission of Acts of Torture and Involuntary Disappearance of Persons Arrested, Detained or Under Custodial Investigation, and Granting Jurisdiction to the Commission on Human Rights to Conduct Preliminary Investigation for Violation of the Custodial Rights of the Accused, Amending for this Purpose Sections 2, 3 and 4 of RA 7438, and for Other Purposes."
+Even if Philippine Republic Act No. 7438 provides for the rights of persons arrested or detained, it does not punish acts of enforced disappearances.
+Thus, on August 27, Bayan Muna (People First), Gabriela Women's Party (GWP), and Anakpawis (Toiling Masses) filed House Bill 223, later promulgated as Republic Act No. 10353—"An act defining and penalizing the crime of enforced or involuntary disappearance."
+In June 2007, Sen. Jinggoy Estrada filed Senate Bill No. 2405—"An Act Penalizing the Commission of Acts of Torture and Involuntary Disappearance of Persons Arrested, Detained, or Under Custodial Investigation and Granting Jurisdiction to the Commission on Human Rights to Conduct Preliminary Investigation for Violation of the Custodial Rights of the Accused, Amending for this Purpose Sections 2, 3, and 4 of RA 7438, and for Other Purposes."
 Relatives of desaparecidos have called on the Philippine government to ratify the International Convention for the Protection of All Persons Against Enforced Disappearance.

 Relatives and Philippine human rights groups commemorate the disappeared on International Day of the Disappeared on August 30 every year.